OpenBankProject/OBP-SEPA-Adapter/README.md

     direct-login-token = "FILL_ME"
   }
 }
+sepa-adapter {
+  bank-id = "FILL_ME"
+  bank-bic = "FILL_ME"
+}
 ```

-- Then, run the `DatabaseSchema.sql` (`src/main/scala/model/DatabaseSchema.sql`) to create the required database tables.
+- Then, run the `DatabaseSchema.sql` script (`src/main/scala/model/DatabaseSchema.sql`) to create the required database tables.

 - Now, you should be able to start the SEPA Adapter (`src/main/scala/adapter/Adapter.scala`)

-- The OBP-API user connected to the SEPA Adapter need some necessary entitlements to work:
+- The OBP-API user connected to the SEPA Adapter need the following entitlements.
+Those ones can be added
+by calling the entitlements endpoint `localhost:8080/obp/v4.0.0/users/USER_ID/entitlements` (POST).
     - `CanCreateHistoricalTransaction`
     - `CanCreateAnyTransactionRequest`